Johan Manzambi: Freiburg

 As a youth player, Manzambi joined the youth academy of Swiss side Servette.
 In 2023, he joined the youth academy of German Bundesliga side SC Freiburg and was promoted to the club's reserve team in 2024 before being promoted to the first team the same year.
 On 21 August 2024, he debuted for them during a 3–0 away loss to 1.
 FC Heidenheim in the league.
+He scored his first goal for the club in a 2–1 away win over Borussia Mönchengladbach on 12 April 2025.